 Here at Feed the Pack, we believe honesty and transparency are important as we strive to serve our community with dignity and respect.
 By showing our Pack a window into our world, hopefully we can all have confidence in the operations of our food pantry, as well as stay engaged as we fight food insecurity at NC State.

 One of the most important ways to understand our pantry’s operations is to understand where your monetary donations are going.
-While our budget is always subject to change to support our community, this is the break down of our annual budget plan for the school year of 2021-22.
+While our budget is always subject to change to support our community, this is the breakdown of our annual budget plan for the school year of 2023-24.

 **Feed the Pack is run entirely on donations.
 To donate, click HERE.

 The largest piece of our pie goes to putting food into our pantry.
 At nearly $1,000 a month, Feed the Pack spends a lot of money stocking our shelves with food.
 However, our food pantry doesn’t go shopping at Food Lion every week.
 Buying food looks very different for us!

 Every week on Mondays our leadership team heads over to the Food Bank of Central and Eastern North Carolina to pick up a food order, usually in the range of 800-1000 pounds.
 Throughout the rest of Monday, we will also pick up donations and food orders from some of our local partners to fill our food pantry with produce, bread, eggs, drinks, and other, shelf-stable foods.

 These only outline purchases made by Feed the Pack, as we also receive many weekly donations from our wonderful partners at the AgroEcology Farm or the Pullen Memorial Baptist Church.
 All of our food partners are what makes Feed the Pack wonderful and more importantly, sustainable.
 The food provided from all these partners, including everything from produce to bread to eggs to Starbucks sandwiches to pizza to all kinds of other treats, could easily cost us 5-10 times what we pay.